 Students who drop course(s) must complete a Drop/Add Form with proper signature(s) required and submit it to the Records and Admissions Office by the Drop/Add Date Deadline (See "Academic Calendar").
 Students who fail to fill out the appropriate form and/or stop attending classes will receive an "F" grade.
 A student who properly drops a course will receive a "W" grade on his/her record.
-"W" grades do not affect the student's GPA
+"W" grades do not affect the student's GPA.

 - The student may drop courses by completing a Drop/Add form available from the Registrar's Office or the respective site. - The Drop/Add form must be signed by the instructor of the class and the student's advisor.
-Completed Drop/Add forms must be returned to the Registrar's Office or to the respective Sites for processing by the drop deadline date (See Academic Calendar). - A course dropped in the first two weeks of the semester will not appear on a student's transcript. - A grade of "W" will be recorded for all classes dropped beginning the third week of the semester. - Residential students dropping below 12 credits at any time during a semester lose eligibility for campus housing.
-Any appeals to this must be submitted to Residence Life. - Students receiving financial aid must check with the Financial Aid and Scholarships Office for continued financial aid eligibility. - Any student who discontinues a course at any time without officially dropping the course is subject to a grade of "F".
+Completed Drop/Add forms must be returned to the Registrar's Office or to the respective Sites for processing by the drop deadline date (See Academic Calendar). - A course dropped in the first two weeks of the semester will not appear on a student's transcript. - A grade of "W" will be recorded for all classes dropped beginning the third week of the semester. - Residential students dropping below 12 credits at any time during a semester lose eligibility for

 Non-Grade Designations Letter Code Description I Incomplete Grade This grade indicates incomplete coursework.
 The incomplete grade must be converted to a credit grade at the end of the following regular semester, including the summer session, or it automatically changes to an "F".
 If the change places the student on academic probation or suspension, this restriction is effective immediately.
 IP In-Progress Grade This grade indicates that the student has met attendance requirements and has worked continuously toward meeting the objectives of the course.
 Reenrollment in the course in the next semester is required.
-Therefore, IP may be given only once for the same course and only in the following pre-college courses: ENG 100A, 100B; FST 130, 131, and 133; and MTH 096 and 100.
+Therefore, IP may be given only once for the same course and only in the following pre-college courses: ENG 072, 075, 082, 085; and MTH 096 and 100.
 If the change places the student on academic probation or suspension, this restriction is effective immediately.
 W Withdrawal Grade A student may withdraw from a course and receive a "W", or the faculty may also drop or withdraw a student for any legitimate reason.
 A student has the right to appeal an Instructor Drop/Withdrawal by submitting a petition in writing to the appropriate faculty.
 Refer to the Academic Calendar for Withdrawal Deadline.
 AU Audit Grade An "AU" is awarded for class participation and does not indicate proficiency in the subject matter.
 Course credit is not included in the Grade Point Average (GPA) or Cumulative Grade Point Average (CGPA) CR Credit Grade A CR grade is awarded through a challenge examination.
 It is included in the total earned credit hours but is not computed in the GPA or CGPA.
 R Repeating a Course Students may repeat courses previously taken.
 The transcript will show that the course was repeated, and the higher grade is used to compute a student's Cumulative Grade Point Average (CGPA).
 Repeating a course impacts Financial Aid; see the Financial Aid Student Handbook for more information.
 TR Transfer A TR grade is awarded for transfer credits that have been evaluated and approved by Records and Admissions.
 It is included in the total earned credit hours, but is not computed in the GPA or CGPA.